escape13/PanelBuilder/README.md

 ## Installation

-1. Clone panelbuilder.py to your computer.
+1. Clone **panelbuilder.py** to your computer.
-2. Open Blender.
+2. Open Blender
 3. Go to Edit -> Preferences -> Add-ons.
-4. Click 'Install' and navigate to the directory where you have saved panelbuilder.py.
+4. Click 'Install' and navigate to the directory where you have saved **panelbuilder.py**
-5. Click 'Install add-on'.
+5. Choose **panelbuilder.py** and click 'Install add-on'
-6. Check the box 'Add Mesh: PanelBuilder'.
+6. Check the box 'Add Mesh: PanelBuilder'

 ## Functionality